-One budgeting tool that works wonders for helping people to pay down debt faster and build wealth faster is the zero-based budget.
-A zero-based budget is, in summary, a budget whereby every dollar of income that comes into your house is given a job to do.
-Your money is given a destination before it even hits the bank account, helping you to minimize money waste and maximize wealth growth.
+One budgeting tool that works wonders for helping people pay down debt and build wealth more quickly is the zero-based budget.
+A zero-based budget is, in summary, a budget whereby every dollar of income that comes into your house is given a job.
+Each dollar is given a “destination” before it even hits the bank account, helping you to minimize money waste and maximize wealth growth.

-As I mentioned earlier, one of the great things about a zero-based budget is that it allows a person to customize their money management in a way that best suits their individual wants and needs.
-Let me show you how it works.
+As I mentioned earlier, one of the great things about a zero-based budget is that it enables you to customize your money management to best suit your individual wants and needs.

-The goal of the zero-based budget is to determine how much money you’ll have coming in each month (in net dollars) and then to assign a job (or a home) for each of those dollars.
-After you’ve calculated your expected income for the month, your job would be to determine what bills and expenses are due for the month and to assign a goal for any remaining money as well.
+The goal of the zero-based budget is to determine how much money you’ll have coming in each month and then to assign a job (or a home) for each of those dollars.
+After you’ve calculated your expected take-home income for the month, your just figure out what bills and expenses are due for the month and then decide where the put the remaining money.

 - Create and stick to a zero-based budget each month